HomeRight ArrowNBA

 However, there’s also this to consider: are the Knicks really the type of the team we expect to rattle off 10 or 11 straight playoff wins?

-New York's magical postseason run is due for a hiccup sometime soon, even if it doesn't totally knock them off course.
+New York's magical postseason run is due to hit a bump in the road sometime soon, even if it doesn't totally knock them off course.

 Despite the bleak series outlook, the historical trends strongly support a standard Game 3 response from the home team.
 Teams that go up 2-0 are just 26-40 straight up in Game 3.